Part 3 - Alternative Layout Views

 When you click the Alternative Layout View icon (to the left of Device), a preview pane opens to list the alternative layouts available in your project.
 If there are no alternative layouts, the Default view is presented:

-When you click + New Version, the Create Layout Variation dialog opens so that you can select the resource qualifiers for this layout variation:
+When you click the green plus sign next to New Version, the Create Layout Variation dialog opens so that you can select the resource qualifiers for this layout variation:

 In the following example, the resource qualifier for Screen Orientation is set to Landscape, and the Screen Size is changed to Large.
 This creates a new layout version named large-land: